-->

 Social interaction is also key for your overall brain health, which Dr. Jones admits is challenging right now, since the coronavirus continues to take on new variants.
 But he recommends keeping up with friends and family or just staying active in your community as much as possible.

-“If we could bottle up all these lifestyle habits into a pill for prevention, that would be highly effective,” says Dr. Jones.
+“If we could bottle up all these lifestyle habits into a pill for prevention, that would be highly effective,” said Dr. Jones.

 On top of lifestyle changes, the Food & Drug Administration just granted accelerated approval for the first Alzheimer’s drug in 18 years this past June.
 Aducanumab, also known as Aduhelm, is shown to improve mild to moderate Alzheimer’s by removing the buildup of amyloid in the brain.